iAutoparkCars/StaffPickVideos/README.md

    and got feedback from a couple of friends on the designs; they can be viewed here:
 	[Designs 1 and 2.pdf](https://github.com/iAutoparkCars/ETFQuery/files/1502668/Designs.1.and.2.pdf)

-* 1st iteration Task Backlog
+* 1st iteration Task Backlog:

+	TO DO :

 		1. created my Vimeo app/client
 		2. Used Vimeo library to generate auth token
 		3. Learned how to authenticate and make GET requests with Vimeo's library because it used Retrofit -- found some things in the library that I'd like to change --add an example for working authentication --give additional clarity in the GET request example.
 It's async --Video.getPlayCount() always returns null; maybe a bug.
 Several posts have been made on SO and Vimeo developer's forum
 		4. Make custom views to display four lists.
 The trick was to put the RecyclerView into a fragment, then this fragment as part of PageViewer, then connect PageViewer to a TabLayout to move between lists.
 		5. separated the download video/download images tasks into new classes

 * 2nd iteration Task Backlog: